-Nearly 82% of the patients were, in fact, female.
+In fact, nearly 82% of the patients were female.

 Published in Surgical Endoscopy, the study at UC Davis evaluated 1,368 patients who had bariatric surgery from the years 2002-2006.
-The patients in the study all had weight-related health conditions that were a result of their obesity.
+The patients in the study all had weight-related health conditions that were a result of being overweight and obese.
 These diseases and conditions include:

 - Type II Diabetes